 How are we to account for these economists’ behaviour?
 For this behaviour cannot be called rational, since it is not at all rational to do something that is wrong, misleading, harmful, or dangerous.
-The simple fact is that these economists are both imitating and conforming to the behaviour of their fellow economists.
+The simple fact is that these economists are simply imitating and conforming to the behaviour of their fellow economists.
 In other words, it is not reason but imitation that correctly explains the economists’ continual usage of these foolish mathematical models, which do a poor job of explaining human behaviour in the real world that we live in, in contrast to the unreal world that has been created in accordance with the theoretical postulates and assumptions made by economists.

 The great advance made by scientists, which enabled science to progress far beyond what had previously constituted knowledge in past ages, was the important step of testing one’s beliefs, conclusions, and predictions against reality in controlled experiments, and to do so not just once, but on repeated occasions, in order to separate true from false beliefs.
 Only then is one justified in proclaiming one’s theory or statement as true.
 Despite the fact that schoolchildren around the world are taught the basic steps of the scientific method, and despite the economists’ belief that their discipline is more scientific than all the other humanities – those imprecise domains like psychology, archaeology, sociology, history, linguistics, and anthropology – economists have failed to follow this crucial step of the scientific method.
 Instead, they trumpet their theories to the world, as if they were established truths, merely after having deduced their conclusions and ensured that they are logically or mathematically consistent with their premises.
 Incredible as it may sound, in the methodology which most of them follow, economists behave as if the Scientific Revolution never took place.